rackerlabs/docs-offerings/docs/index.rst

 .. note::

-   You can also use |product name| from the Cloud Control Panel.
+   You can also use the Offer service from the Cloud Control Panel.

 .. toctree::